sherryrich/heard-it/README.md

 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/comment_awaiting_approval.PNG)

 ### Contact Page
 Users can contact the website via a simply form with name, email and body of message.
-Once the form is sucesfully sent a message is shown to the user to inform them.
+Once the form is successfully sent a message is shown to the user to inform them.
 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/contact_page.PNG)

 ### Contact Page Djano Admin